Other key indicators highlight need for economic diversification

 As for trends that indicate a strengthening of the Grand County economy, most had to do with diversification: That is, growth in sectors other than lodging and accommodation.

-Although, unsurprisingly, accommodation and food services saw the largest number of new employees (269 in total) between 2015 and 2018, Moab’s manufacturing sector had the greatest relative increase, more than doubling in size over those three years with 60 jobs added in the sector.
+Although, unsurprisingly, accommodation and food services saw the largest number of new employees (269) between 2015 and 2018, Moab’s manufacturing sector had the greatest relative increase, more than doubling in size over those three years with 60 jobs added in the sector.

 Transportation and warehousing also saw substantial growth in employment, increasing at 72% over three years.
 Real estate sale and leasing, wholesale trade, and health care and social assistance all saw more than 20% employment increases, and many of them also saw substantial wage growth.